gfarrell/email-scripts/README.md

 ### Usage

-    $ python move.py --help

-    Usage: move.py [OPTIONS]

-      moves emails from one folder to another

-    Options:
-      -s, --server TEXT    IMAP server  [required]
-      -u, --user TEXT      username  [required]
-      -p, --password TEXT  password  [required]
-      -f, --from TEXT      folder from which to move emails  [required] -t, --to TEXT        folder to which to move emails  [required] --help               Show this message and exit.

-So, for example, when moving emails from Gmail's "All Mail" folder, to my newly created "Archives" folder:
+For example, when moving emails from Gmail's "All Mail" folder, to my newly created "Archives" folder:

-    $ python move.py -s imap.myserver.com -u me -p mypassword -f "[Gmail].All Mail" -t "Archives"
+    $ python cli.py -h imap.server.com -u me move -f "[Gmail].All Mail" -t "Archives"

+Leaving out the `-p` password option causes the programme to prompt you for a password (which is better than leaving it in plaintext).